neuro4ml/neuro4ml.github.io/Week_6/1-Observing.md

 fMRI is widely used as it is:

-* Non-invasive – i.e. we don’t need to implant electrodes or inject dyes into subjects.
+* Non-invasive – i.e. we don't need to implant electrodes or inject dyes into subjects.
 * It provides whole-brain information.
 * It has reasonable spatial and temporal resolution on the order of millimeters and seconds.